As-Built Drawings, Why Aren't They Available On-Site?

 To document the installation, at least nowadays as they build a fire alarm system, installers are the ones that produce an as-built diagram.

-When troubleshooting, once the building is finished, these drawings are available to the service technician to see layout of the fire alarm system.
-At least that is the intention of the NFPA Code.
+When troubleshooting, once the building is finished, these drawings are available to the service technician to see the layout of the fire alarm system.
+At least that is the intention of the NFPA Code

 Problem Getting the As-built Drawings for Troubleshooting

-In reality, for the technician arriving on site to service the system, the as-built drawings are rarely available; there are just too many individual reasons for these drawings to be accessible:
+In reality, for the fire alarm technician arriving on site to service the system, the as-built drawings are rarely available; there are just too many individual reasons for these drawings to be accessible:

 - The drawings are at the shop, but the technician just doesn't have time to drive across town, find the drawings at the shop, and then return to fix the fire alarm system.